-Internships are a great way for job seekers to learn about a particular industry or job, but it is also a way for employers to find new employees for their organization.
-Managers can utilize internships to see how potential employees work and how they will fit into the culture of the company.
+Agriculture internships are a great way for ag job seekers to learn about a particular industry or job, but it is also a way for ag employers to find new employees for their agricultural organization.
+Managers can utilize ag internships to see how potential employees work and how they will fit into the culture of the company.

 If you’ve found an internship you might want to turn into a full-time job, follow these tips to help turn your internship into a full-time job and make the most of your internship.